pycroscopy/pycroscopy/docs/faq.rst

 I would like to help but I don't know programming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Your contributions are very valuable to the microscopy, imaging, and scientific community at large.
+Your contributions are very valuable to the imaging and scientific community at large.
 You can help even if you DON'T know how to program!

 * You can spread the word - tell anyone who you think may benefit from using pycroscopy.
 * Tell us what you think of our documentation or share your own.